aces/Loris/modules/candidate_list/README.md

 ## Configurations

-The `useEDC` variable (_"Use EDC"_) can be configured to show or hide the "EDC" column in the data table.
-"EDC" stands for "Expected Date Of Confinement", which refers to the pregnancy due date.
-This variable can be turned on or off in the Configurations module.
+The "EDC" column is only displayed in the data table if the `useEDC` variable (_"Use EDC"_) is configured to 'Yes' in the Configuration module.

 ## Interactions with LORIS